 6. Madagascar (an African country high on my want-to-visit list)

 Indian citizens (and everyone else) can get a free visa on arrival to Madagascar which is valid for 90 days.

 Please read the full requirements of the Madagascar visa for Indians on the country’s consulate website here.

 7. Laos ( a Southeast Asian country high on my want-to-visit list)-

 Laos gives visa on arrival to most of the countries of the world, and, thankfully, India is one of them.
 The visa is valid for 30 days.

 Read more about the Laos visa for Indians here on the Laos Tourism official website.

-8. Saint Lucia (a tiny island on top of the continent of South America and high on my visit list)-
+8. Saint Lucia (a tiny island on top of the continent of South America and high on my want-to-visit list)

 Indians get a visa on arrival for Saint Lucia.
 You can have a look at this Wikipedia page for information on the visa policy of Santa Lucia.
 Though Saint Lucia embassy has a page that says Indian citizens do not need a visa, the information around the web says that Indians can get a visa on arrival.
 Also, I am not sure if we should trust that page as it was last updated in 2011.